 Cash flow hedge accounting is applied to a derivative instrument with the purpose of hedging the exposure to variability in expected future cash flows of an asset or a liability or a forecasted transaction that is attributable to a particular risk.
 The effective portion of the gain or loss on a derivative instrument designated as a cash flow hedge is recorded as a accumulated other comprehensive income and the ineffective portion is recorded in current operations.
 The effective portion of the gain or loss recorded as accumulated other comprehensive income is reclassified to current operations in the same period during which the hedged forecasted transaction affects earnings.
-If the hedged transaction results in the acquisition of an asset or the incurrence of a liability, the gain or loss recognized as accumulated other comprehensive income is added to or deducted from the asset or the liability.
+If the hedged transaction results in the acquisition of an asset or the incurrence of a liability, the gain or loss recording to or deducted from the asset or the liability.